13 August 2021

 - they want to use appropriate methods to analyze longitudinal data.

-- basic knowledge of survey methodology from a cross-sectional perspective, in particular with respect to survey design, instrument development, and survey implementation;
+- participants should have basic knowledge of survey methodology from a cross-sectional perspective, in particular with respect to survey design, instrument development, and survey implementation

-- basic knowledge of statistics and statistical modeling (i.e. regression) and of a statistical software (Stata or R).
+- basic knowledge of statistics and statistical modelling (i.e., regression) and of a statistical software (Stata or R).

 By the end of the course participants will